-Namibia has so much to offer volunteers: cheetah conservation, desert-adapted elephants, large carnivore research and work in communities that live in one of the world’s harshest environments.
+Namibia has so much to offer volunteers including: cheetah conservation, desert-adapted elephants, large carnivore research and small animal rehabilitation and release.
 In addition to the vital conservation and community work on our volunteer projects, Namibia is also home to the iconic red dunes of Sossusvlei, the laid-back beach town of Swakopmund, and Etosha National Park – a completely unique safari experience.

-Namibia is perfect for volunteers and travellers looking for unspoilt wilderness.
-Combine that with 300 days a year of sunshine, a massive array of small and large animals on offer, a stable infrastructure and good transport network, its the perfect place to get off the beaten track.
+Namibia is perfect for volunteers looking for unspoilt wilderness.
+With with 300 days a year of sunshine, a massive array of small and large animals, a stable infrastructure and good transport network, it’s the perfect place to get off the beaten track.
 The country is also largely malaria free, with only a small area in the far north affected.

 Namibia is a popular destination for eco-tourists, and was the first African country to incorporate protection of the environment into its constitution.
 Over 43% of Namibia’s land is under community management, and this sense of ownership over wildlife has encouraged people to use their resources sustainably.
 Wildlife is embraced as a complementary land use method, alongside agriculture and livestock herding – a true holistic conservation success story.